It was August 1960, and I was getting ready for first grade.

 After school, I ran all the way home, terrified that Tit was going to come after me.
 And those hills were a killer.

 When I got to the apartment, it was empty.
-Mem and Mom’s shifts were over at 3 pm, but it took time for Mem to get back by bus.
-And Mom had a second job as a dance instructor for a local Arthur Murray Dance Studio, so it was me myself and I, until at least 5 pm.
+Mem left for her shift way before I got home, and Mom’s shift was over at 3 pm, but after work, she had a second job as a dance instructor for a local Arthur Murray Dance Studio, so it was me myself and I, until at least 6 or 7 pm.

-Between being afraid of the refrigerator, the scary hallway, the shoebox cabinet, and the rodents, I sat at the table in the kitchen until Mem got home, even though I had to pee.
+Between being afraid of the refrigerator, the scary hallway, the shoebox cabinet, and the rodents, I sat at the table in the kitchen until Mom got home, even though I had to pee.

-Since the only way to get to the bathroom was through the hallway, there was no chance I was doing that, so the only choice I had was to hold it in or pee outside.
+Since the only way to get to the bathroom was through the hallway, there was no chance I was doing that, so the only choice I had was to hold it in or pee on the back porch.

 I didn’t mention anything to Mem about Tit, but the next morning I told her I had a stomach ache and didn’t want to go to school.
 Mem told me she wasn’t having any of my nonsense and to pack up.

 For the next few months, Tit made my life miserable.
 Back then, I didn’t know what a butch was, but if ever there was a butch, Tit was it.

 And her name might make you laugh, but there was nothing funny about being taunted day in and day out.